CyberAMS/CarND-Path-Planning-Project/README.md

 <img src="docu_images/190119_StAn_Udacity_SDCND_PP_Cost_Function_Collision.jpg" width="32%"> <img src="docu_images/190119_StAn_Udacity_SDCND_PP_Cost_Function_Speed.jpg" width="32%"> <img src="docu_images/190119_StAn_Udacity_SDCND_PP_Cost_Function_Travel.jpg" width="32%">

-It is important to note that the absolute cost is actually not that important.
-The important characteristic is the relative cost difference between the individual trajectories.
+It is important to note that the absolute cost is only relevant to balance the different cost functions amongst themselves.
+This is what the weights of the normalized cost functions are used for.
+For example it is much more important to avoid a collision than travelling a longer distance per time interval.

+Tuning cost functions also requires to look at the relative cost difference between the individual trajectories when looking at a single cost function.
 Therefore, areas in the cost function with large changes lead to larger changes between trajectories with different input values to the cost function.
-This is important to consider when tuning and balancing cost functions to pick one trajectory over the other.
 For example a less aggressive driver that stays further away from other vehicles would need a `CostStepsToCollision()` method that has larger changes at lower number of steps before a collision (above diagram on the left).
 The current setting uses high, but also very flat cost at lower number of steps and hence leads to a more aggressive driving behavior.

 ### 6. Debugging environment